top of page

 Currently, Herrera is the bandleader for his own NYC-based jazz quartet and big band in addition to having recent performances as the principal trombonist of the Pennsylvania Chamber Orchestra and principal trombonist of Nittany Valley Symphony.
 After earning his BA in Philosophy and Jazz Studies (with departmental honors in music) from Columbia University in 2023, Herrera has started his MM in Trombone Performance at Penn State, where he serves as the jazz department’s teaching assistant.

-Long bio (368 words)
+Long bio (392 words)

 Gabriel Herrera is an up-and-coming jazz trombonist, composer, and arranger from State College, Pennsylvania who has performed alongside some of today’s foremost jazz luminaries on some of the world’s most acclaimed stages.

 Born into a musical family, Herrera discovered his passion for the trombone early in life after stumbling upon a YouTube video of Carl Fontana playing “Emily.”
-While in high school, Herrera performed as a soloist internationally at venues such as the Montreux Jazz Festival (Switzerland) and the Litchfield Jazz Festival (Connecticut) in addition to garnering accolades including awards from national and international competitions including Essentially Ellington and Worldstrides.
+While in high school, Herrera performed as a soloist internationally at venues such as the Montreux Jazz Festival (Switzerland) and the Litchfield Jazz Festival (Connecticut) in addition to garnering accolades including recognition from national and international competitions including Essentially Ellington and Worldstrides.
 Having been named to the Pennsylvania All-State Jazz band twice consecutively, he worked with renowned jazz masters like Jon Faddis, Wycliffe Gordon, Alex Iles, and Mike Kamuf while still in high school.

 In 2019, Herrera moved to New York City to study at Columbia University under notable faculty such as David Gibson, Ole Mathisen, Don Sickler, Chris Washburne, and Bruce Barth.
-An active member of the music community both on and off campus, Herrera performed at venues such as Lincoln Center and Smalls Jazz Club and in genres such as jazz, fusion, rock, bossa nova, pop, and classical.
+An active member of the music community both on and off campus, Herrera performed at venues such as Lincoln Center and ShapeShifter Lab and in genres such as jazz, fusion, rock, bossa nova, pop, and classical.
 Having had the pleasure of sharing the stage with musicians such as Craig Taborn, Terri Lyne Carrington, and Chris Washburne, Herrera then launched his career as a bandleader his senior year, forming his own jazz quartet and big band.

 After earning his BA in Philosophy and Jazz Studies with departmental honors in music from Columbia, Herrera toured France and performed as a soloist at festivals including Jazz a Vienne and Jazz a Juan.
 Since returning to the United States, he has continued his career as a bandleader in NYC in addition to performing as the principal trombonist with the Pennsylvania Chamber Orchestra and principal trombonist with the Nittany Valley Symphony.
+He has furthered his career as a director in Pennsylvania, founding the Happy Valley Jazz Octet and Happy Valley Trombone Quartet in addition to directing ensembles at Penn State including Inner Dimensions Big Band, Slide Dimensions Jazz Trombone Ensemble, and several jazz combos.

-The Gabriel Herrera Quartet
+Gabriel Herrera Quartet

-The Gabriel Herrera Big Band
+Gabriel Herrera Big Band

 Contact